mfthomps/Labtainers/headless-lite/README.md

 The VNC_RESOLTION controls the desktop size.
 How best to let the user adjust this, other than editing a file?
 Using -resize=scale, let student adjust to taste?

-Get a full smoketest running on a headless rig.
 Create a user's guide that details headless-specific issues such as changing resolution, running, etc.

 X11 applications such as wireshark often start with blank windows, requiring a restart of the application.
 The problem